 Can You Overdose on OxyContin?
 Opiate Overdose Symptoms

-According to the CDC, the U.S. is in the middle of an opioid overdose epidemic, and in 2015 opioids including prescription drugs and heroin killed more than 33,000 people.
-That was more than any year in history, and the CDC reports that almost half of those deaths were related to a prescription like OxyContin.
+According to the CDC, the United States is in the middle of an opioid overdose epidemic.
+In 2015, opioids, including prescription drugs and heroin, killed more than 33,000 people.
+That was more than any year in history and the CDC reports that almost half of those deaths were related to prescriptions like OxyContin.

-- More than six out of ten overdose deaths in the U.S. involve an opioid
+- More than six out of ten overdose deaths in the United States involve an opioid

-- Every day in America, 91 Americans die from an opioid overdose
+- Every day in the United States, 91 people die from an opioid overdose

-It’s important to have an understanding of the problem of opioid overdose deaths in the U.S. before looking specifically at the potential to overdose on OxyContin.
+It’s important to have an understanding of the problem of opioid overdose deaths in the United States before looking specifically at the potential to overdose on OxyContin.

-In 2014 there were nearly two million Americans who were reportedly dependent on or abusing prescription opioids, and there are believed to be as many as one in four people who use prescription opioids long-term without cancer pain and ultimately struggle with addiction.
-Each day in the U.S. there are more than 1000 people who go to emergency rooms because of misuse of prescription opioids, and the three drugs most involved in opioid overdose deaths are methadone, oxycodone (OxyContin) and hydrocodone (Vicodin).
+In 2014, there were nearly two million Americans who were reportedly dependent on or abusing prescription opioids, and there are believed to be as many as 1 in 4 people who use prescription opioids long-term without cancer pain and ultimately struggle with addiction.
+Each day in the United States there are more than 1,000 people who go to emergency rooms because of misuse of prescription opioids, and the three drugs most involved in opioid overdose deaths are methadone, oxycodone (OxyContin) and hydrocodone (Vicodin).

 OxyContin is an extended-release version of oxycodone that binds to opioid receptors when a person takes it.
 Unlike many other opioids, OxyContin is controlled-release, so it’s intended to be used to treat chronic pain in an around-the-clock way.
-The medicine has a slower effect than immediate release opioid, but unfortunately, people frequently abuse this drug.
-It’s often crushed up and dissolved to be injected, or snorted.
-This delivers all of the effects of the OxyContin at one time and creates a euphoric high very quickly.
+The medicine has a slower effect than immediate-release opioids.
+Unfortunately, people frequently abuse this drug.
+It’s often crushed up and dissolved to be injected or snorted.
+This method delivers all of the effects of the OxyContin at one time and creates a euphoric high very quickly.

-Some of the risk factors to abuse opioids according to the CDC, including OxyContin are having multiple prescriptions, having a history of mental health disorders or substance abuse disorders, living in a rural area, and having a low income.
+Some of the risk factors to abuse opioids according to the CDC are having multiple prescriptions, having a history of mental health disorders or substance use disorders, living in a rural area, and having a low income.

-Of course, while there might be some risk factors, no one is immune to the potential for opioid addiction, and the epidemic has reached across geographic, cultural, racial and socio-economic boundaries, particularly in the past decade.
+Of course, while there might be some risk factors, no one is immune to the potential for opioid addiction, and the epidemic has reached across geographic, cultural, racial and socio-economic boundaries.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

-These controls and checks aren’t in place when you’re abusing OxyContin, either by taking it without a prescription or taking it in a way other than what’s directed by your doctor.
+These controls and checks aren’t in place if you abuse OxyContin by taking it without a prescription or taking it in a way other than directed by your doctor.

-Another reason users frequently overdose on OxyContin is because they mix it with other substances, often to amplify the effects.
+Another reason people frequently overdose on OxyContin is that they mix it with other substances, often to amplify the effects.

-Other risk factors for an overdose on OxyContin include taking large quantities of OxyContin at one time or relapsing after a withdrawal.
-When you relapse your tolerance has often gone down, yet if someone doesn’t take this into account when taking the drug, they can take such a high dose that they overdose.
+Risk factors for an overdose on OxyContin include taking large quantities of OxyContin at one time or experiencing a setback after a withdrawal.
+When you relapse, your tolerance is often reduced, but if someone doesn’t take this into account when taking the drug, they can take such a high dose that they overdose.

-Another risk factor for an overdose on OxyContin is building a tolerance.
-With opioids your brain and body quickly become used to the effects of the drug, so you don’t get the same effect, sometimes even after only taking it a few times.
-When this happens, people will take larger doses in an attempt to get high, but they may overdose.
+Another risk factor for overdosing on OxyContin is building a tolerance.
+With opioids, the brain and body quickly become used to the effects of the drug, so you don’t get the same effect, sometimes even after only taking it a few times.
+When this happens, people often take larger doses in an attempt to get high, which may cause an overdose.

-When you abuse OxyContin in any of these ways, it can slow down your central nervous system so much that you slip into a coma, or stop breathing.
+When you abuse OxyContin in any of these ways, it can slow down the central nervous system so much that you could slip into a coma, or stop breathing.

-Some of the signs someone has overdosed on OxyContin include:
+Some of the signs someone is overdosing on OxyContin include: